 Listen carefully to the questions and think before replying.
 It is important to tell the court if something is beyond your level of experience or area of expertise.

-This guidance was correct at publication 18/01/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 13/08/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.